amnesiiac/amnesiiac.github.io/_posts/2023-04-13-blog-daily-tips.md

 Error: Run jekyll build --trace for more information.
 ```
 {% endraw %}
 jekyll blog first using liquid to resolve the markdown, then the markdown interpretor itself.
 when there's conflicts in blog with liquid, use the "raw" tag defined in
 [liquid doc](https://shopify.github.io/liquid/tags/template/#raw),
 can bypass the liquid resolving process.

 <hr>

-### # insert graph in markdown
+### # insert graph in blog post
-insert graph with toggle button:
+__$__ insert graph with toggle button:
 ```text
 <details>
     <summary><b>state transition model</b></summary>